OS-NTB/SMBSearch/README.md

 - Identify files that contain hard-coded credentials (passwords, API Keys, etc.)

 ## Installation
+1. Clone or download the repo
-1. Install Pysmb
+2. Install pysmb
 ```
 pip3 install pysmb
 ```
-2. Clone or download the Github Repo
+3. Enjoy :)

 ## Usage
-Scan a target as anonymous
+Scan a target as anonymous and download suspicious files
 ```
-python3 smb_search.py -i 192.168.179.136
+python3 smb_search.py -i 192.168.179.136 -g
 ```

 Scan a list of targets as a specified domain user